NigelFell/milestone-project1/README.md

         3. As a Returning Visitor, I want to find community links.

     -   #### Frequent User Goals

         1. As a Frequent User, I want to check to see pictures of my dog being groomed in the gallery.
         2. As a Frequent User, I want to check to see if there are any new social media posts.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+        3. As a Frequent User, I want to sign up to get email updates so that I am emailed about any changes to the dog grooming service.

 -   ### Design
     -   #### Colour Scheme